AyushmanGHub/QuantPulse_Short-term-Portfolio-Optimizer/README.md

 ### 📌 Abstract

-**QuantPulse** is an end-to-end framework for **short-term portfolio optimisation** that combines **machine-learning–based price prediction** with **dynamic, rolling portfolio construction**.
+In this project I developed an end-to-end framework for **short-term portfolio optimisation** that combines **machine-learning–based price prediction** for all assets with **dynamic, rolling portfolio construction**.
 Traditional portfolio optimisation methods rely on long-term historical averages for return and risk estimation, which fail to adapt to rapidly changing market conditions.
-QuantPulse addresses this limitation by **forecasting short-term future prices** and **recomputing risk–return statistics dynamically**, enabling more realistic and responsive portfolio decisions.
+Through this project, I aim addresses this limitation by **forecasting short-term future prices** and **recomputing risk–return statistics dynamically**, enabling more realistic and responsive portfolio decisions.

-Although several optimisation ideas were explored during development, **this repository and the accompanying report/presentation include only three portfolio optimisation techniques**:
+Although, I explored several optimisation ideas during development, **this repository and the accompanying report/presentation include only three portfolio optimisation techniques**:

 * **Efficient Frontier (Mean–Variance Optimisation)**
 * **Bayesian Portfolio Optimisation**